elmbridge/curriculum/Our First Full Feature.md

     }
 ```

-If you try to compile right now, you should get some errors: Our code wasn't written to handle a `Model` with a `direction` attribute!
+If you try to compile right now, you should get some errors: Our code wasn't written to handle a `Model` with a `direction` field!
 See if you can figure out what's wrong and fix it.

-Now that `Model` can describe the current translation direction, we need to change `Update.update` to correctly set the `direction` attribute when it consumes the `ToggleDirection` message.
+Now that `Model` can describe the current translation direction, we need to change `Update.update` to correctly set the `direction` field when it consumes the `ToggleDirection` message.

 Inside `Update.update`, we know two things – the current `Msg` we received, as well as the current state of the `model`, which includes its current `direction`.
 That's all the information we need – if the current `model.direction` is `EmojiToText`, `Update.update` should return a `model` with a `direction` value of `TextToEmoji`, and vice versa.